 Is the technology proven?

-Yes, we built a prototype – WER unit - to proof feasibility, which is now located in Moerdijk, in Pyrolyse Proeftuin Zuid Holland (Pyrolysis testing ground).
+Yes, we built a prototype – our WER unit - to proof feasibility, it is now located in Moerdijk, in Pyrolyse Proeftuin Zuid Holland (Pyrolysis testing ground).
 We are running tests with various types of waste to prove efficiency of the WER unit and its advantages comparing to other existing waste treatment methods.
 Several proven technologies are integrated to a complete system.
-We took technologies from biomass conversion and are testing the critical & changed parts and integrate it with known technologies.
-Currently we also work on the upgrading of the unit to the higher version to be able to work with wider range of waste streams and receive output of a better quality.
+We took technologies from biomass conversion and are evaluating the critical & changed parts and integrate it with known technologies.
+Currently we also work on the upgrading of the unit to be able to work with wider range of waste streams and receive output of a better quality.

 What is the technology readiness level?